tagipedia/tmaps-ios-sample/README.md

 #### Ready

 dispatched when TMaps ready to receive dispatches from Your APP.
-So you should not dispatch any action before TMaps get ready.
+So **you should not dispatch any action before TMaps get ready**.

 ```objc
 @{